What’s the difference between cross-cultural, intercultural, and multicultural? And, should we care?

 What does cross-cultural mean?

 According to the Merriam-Webster dictionary, cross-cultural means “dealing with or offering comparison between two or more different cultures or cultural areas.”
 This simple definition works as cross-cultural researchers study and compare cultures.
-Cross-cultural communications explore the different communication styles of cultural groups.
+Cross-cultural communication explores the different communication styles of cultural groups.

 CROSS-CULTURAL: DEALING WITH OR COMPARING CULTURE DIFFERENCES.